-Although this is a video for an American product, it does have some great info for digging the hole and getting a washing line post in place.
+Although this is a video for an American product, it does have some great info for digging the hole and getting a clothes line post into place.

 Knots For Tying Your Line

-How you fix your line will depend on the style of post and line that you choose.
+How you fix your line will depend on the style of your washing line post and line that you choose.